Skip to main content

 Provision of diversity data is an entirely voluntary process by members of Chambers and Chambers carries out collection on a three year cycle.

-Chambers has produced data to provide an overall picture of Chambers’ diversity characteristics of both QCs, tenants and pupils and clerking and administrative staff.
+Chambers has produced data to provide an overall picture of Chambers’ diversity characteristics of both KCs, tenants and pupils and clerking and administrative staff.

 Due to the small size of Chambers in both membership and staff, it has not been possible to provide a detailed breakdown of diversity data in respect of reference to job title and seniority of the workforce because it may lead to the identification of individuals.